Log in or create a free Rosenverse account to watch this video.

 Notable Quotes

-"Acceptance of change is not a natural instinct; it runs counter to survival"
+"Accepting the need to change is not a normal instinct because it runs counter to survival."

 More Videos